malakkhasawneh2/reading-notes/README.md

 ## Here I will post and share the topics that I will read during this course
 # Code 102 Reading Notes

+# It contains summaries of all things related to programming, which help to access information smoothly

+# Code 102 - Intro to Software Development

 | Content      | Linke |
 | ----------- | ----------- |
 | Growth mindset      | [growth](https://malakkhasawneh2.github.io/reading-notes/one)       |